Druid-of-Luhn/druid-of-luhn.github.io/_posts/2015-06-24-Specification-Map-Explorer.md

 ## Displaying the Game

-The code to display the game must implement a simple interface, which requires the presence of a `display` function that should allow the caller to request a specified grid tile to be drawn at a specific position in the game window.
-The `display` function should be able to convert the tile data to the tile that it will display in the game window.
+The code to display the game must implement a simple interface, which requires the presence of a `display` function that should allow the caller to request a specified grid tile to be drawn at a specific position in the game window, and a `display_all` function that should draw the entire game window, displaying the map centred on the camera's position.
+The `display` function should be able to convert the tile data to the tile that it will display in the game window and the `display_all` function should be able to work out which map tiles to draw on screen using the camera's position.

 ## Further Work